Nigeria News Today. Your online Nigerian Newspaper : Nigerians react to EFCC’s anti-corruption fight

+Founder and President of the Oodua People’s Congress, Dr. Fredrick Fasehun, lauded the EFCC for beaming its searchlight on finances of some individuals that had once held public offices.

-Fasehun said the arrest of the former Group Managing Director, Nigerian National Petroleum Corporation (NNPC), Dr Andrew Yakubu, and the recovery of 9.8 million dollars and 74, 000 pounds from his home, was a “breakthrough’’.
+Fasehun said the arrest of the former Group Managing Director, Nigerian National Petroleum Corporation, Dr Andrew Yakubu, and the recovery of 9.8 million dollars and 74, 000 pounds from his home, was a “breakthrough’’.

-Fasheun, who is also the National Chairman of the Unity Party of Nigeria (UPN), also commended the final forfeiture of over N66 billion linked to the former Minister of Petroleum Resources, Diezani Allison-Madueke to the Federal Government, as ordered by the Court.
+Fasheun, who is also the National Chairman of the Unity Party of Nigeria, also commended the final forfeiture of over N66 billion linked to the former Minister of Petroleum Resources, Diezani Allison-Madueke to the Federal Government, as ordered by the Court.

 The UPN chairman urged the agency to continue the anti-corruption fight, but cautioned it against selective arrest.